-Still, you’ve probably had people shake their finger at you when you mix different types of alcohol.
+Still, you’ve probably had people shake their finger at you when you mix different types of drinks.
 Surely these sayings must come from somewhere, right?
-And is there a “best” order to drink alcohol?
+And is there a “best” order to drink beer and wine?
 Read on to find out more about wine and beer’s complicated relationship, and why you can just relax and have a glass of beer with your wine.

 Can you drink beer and wine together?

 If you find yourself standing at the bar considering switching from beer to wine or wine to beer, you may have any number of rhyming warnings running through your head.